-If you or a family member or friend is struggling, there is help.
-NAMI is there to provide you with support for you and your family and information about community resources.
+If you, a family member or friend is experiencing symptoms of PTSD, there is help.
+NAMI is here to provide you with support and information about community resources for you and your family.

-Find out if there is a NAMI program or support group at your local NAMI.
-Contact the NAMI HelpLine at 1-800-950-NAMI (6264) or email@example.com if you have any questions about PTSD or finding support and resources.
+Find education programs and support groups at your local NAMI.
+Contact the NAMI HelpLine at 1-800-950-NAMI (6264) or email@example.com if you have any questions about PTSD or want help finding support and resources.

-Self-care is a must, as it provides a sense of grounding and relief from symptoms.
+Self-care while experiencing PTSD is a must, as it provides a sense of grounding and relief from symptoms.
 Here are some tips:

-- Mindfulness.
-Techniques that use the senses to guide yourself back to the present are useful you are in the throes of a flashback, feeling “out-of-body”, or recalling memories that are too painful to cope with.
-These can include things like touching a piece of fabric, sniffing something with a strong scent, or focusing on breathing slowly and deeply.
+- Practice mindfulness.
+Techniques that use the senses to guide yourself back to the present are useful when you’re experiencing a flashback, feeling “outside of your body,” or recalling memories that are so painful they cause physical distress.
+Mindfulness can include things like focusing on breathing slowly and deeply, touching a piece of fabric or sniffing something with a strong or soothing scent.

-- Avoid drugs and alcohol.
-These substances can disturb emotional balance and interact with medications.
+- Avoid recreational drugs and alcohol.
+These substances can disturb emotional balance and interact with prescribed medications.

 Helping a Family Member or Friend